Mission & Vision

 The goals of the Jackson School of Geosciences are to:

-- Foster a diverse community of scholars that includes collaborative research groups that promote transformative research at the interfaces between traditional disciplines.
-We will develop new programs and capabilities by not only working between units within the JSG, but also collaborating with other schools and colleges at UT-Austin, as well as at the state, national, and international levels.
+• Foster a community of scholars that includes collaborative research groups that promote transformative research at the interfaces between traditional disciplines.
+We will develop new programs and capabilities by not only working between units within the Jackson School, but also collaborating with other schools and colleges at The University of Texas at Austin, as well as at the state, national, and international levels.